Harsh064/World_Model_Database_Agent/README.md

 The app will open in your browser at `http://localhost:8501`.

 ---
-# 🧠 Conversational Database Agent - Architecture
+# 🧠 Database Conversation Chatbot - Architecture

 - The system allows users to chat with MongoDB database using natural language, powered by CrewAI Agents, HuggingFace Embeddings, Google Generative AI Chat Model, and Streamlit for an interactive UI.